- How much does College Now cost?

 Regardless of the CUNY campus, the vast majority of courses offered in College Now are introductory college-credit courses.
 Students must meet the CUNY eligibility requirements for participation, which is typically a 75+ on the ELA Regents exam for non-math or science courses.
 The CN programs at some CUNY community colleges offer a limited number of credit courses for students who fall below the CUNY requirement; several of the community colleges also offer 0-credit developmental/remedial courses.
 View a list of sample courses associated with each campus.

 Recently, CUNY has undertaken a comprehensive review of college curriculum that will benefit all students transferring across campuses.
 (See Pathways website for more information) The Pathways Initiative will make the transfer of College Now credit even more straightforward.
-To evaluate the transferability of current courses, please review the CUNY online course transfer system, TIPPS.

 11. What is the process by which schools can establish a relationship with a College Now program?